 What about using EXPNDALL?

-throughout a document with the shipping macro EXPNDALL.WCM.
+abbreviations throughout a document with the shipping macro

 and not part of a word; that is, the QuickWord abbreviation

-a quick way to replace, for example, a text character or number
+way to replace, for example, a text character or number (or a symbol)

 This macro offers a quick way to find certain

-math symbols in a different font and size, custom formatted product
+symbols in a different font and size, custom formatted product names,

-names, large blocks of text, WordPerfect tables, graphics, words
+large blocks of text, WordPerfect tables, graphics, words to which

-can find any existing character, word, phrase, or symbol wherever
+any existing character, word, phrase, or symbol wherever it appears in

-it appears in a document and replace it with an expanded
+a document and replace it with an expanded QuickWord --

-own special template, they will be available in all documents
+special template, they will be available in all documents for the same

-for the same version of WordPerfect on the same system.
-See Managing and troubleshooting
+version of WordPerfect on the same system.
+See Managing and troubleshooting your

-your QuickWords for information on migrating your QuickWords
+QuickWords for information on migrating your QuickWords to another

-that include text phrases with counters, such as described
+QuickWords that include text phrases with counters, such as

 something like this: